Raphexion/SimpleFacetbuilder/README.md

 * different *builders* will provide an *API* to fill in some of the fields
 * finally we will extract/pass the object

+For example we could construct a Person like this

         p = Person.create() \
             .lives() \
             .at('10 Downing Street').city('London') \
             .works() \
             .at('The British Government').income(100) \
             .build()

 ## How to test